|

 topic: Exploration and Realization of Aviation Business Opportunities

-In the media he was called an "airline tycoon" and also Mr. Fixit.
+In the media he was called an "airline tycoon" and Mr. Fixit.
 Others consider him to be a kind of guru in Romania's aviation industry.

 Ivasco: "Nonsense, I'm a more down-to-earth person than most people think.
 Believe me that I have a heart in the right place.
-I'm a proud Romanian
+I'm a proud

-fits in with international developments."
+nd how it fits in with international developments."

-medical evacuation 24/7.
+and vessels.
+Offshore medical evacuation 24/7.

-RAS at Tuzla airport also owns a flight school offering courses for obtaining the licenses: PPL - Private Pilot License CPL - Commercial Pilot
+RAS at Tuzla airport also owns a flight school offering courses for obtaining the licenses: PPL - Private Pilot License CPL - Commercial

-License and ATPL - Airline Transport Pilot Licence .
-It has a flight simulator and 10 instructors.
-Tuzla Airport also operates a "sea survival"
+Pilot License and ATPL - Airline Transport Pilot License and also CPL (H).
+It has two flight simulators and 8 instructors.
+Tuzla Airport

-school that organizes courses such as: Helicopter Underwater Escape Training.
+also operates a "sea survival" school that organizes courses such as: Helicopter Underwater Escape Training (HUET).

 University Bucharest as well as "Logistics" at the Academy of Economic Sciences.
-He graduated in International Economic Relations
+He graduated in International Economic Relations (Foreign

 He is President of the Romanian Association of Private Operators in Aviation.
 He was the TAROM (national airline) Director at their